mmaraya/ipforensics/README.md

 ![ipforensics logo](ipforensics.png "ipforensics") [![Build Status](https://travis-ci.org/mmaraya/ipforensics.png?branch=master)](https://travis-ci.org/mmaraya/ipforensics) [![Coverity Scan Build Status](https://scan.coverity.com/projects/1937/badge.svg)](https://scan.coverity.com/projects/1937)
 ==================================================

-ipforensics is a network administration utility that conducts a passive inventory of IPv4 and IPv6 devices on your local network segment.
-It can be used to perform passive network enumeration and assist in IPv4 to IPv6 migrations.
+ipforensics is a network administration utility that conducts a passive inventory of IPv4 and IPv6 devices on your local network segment by either capturing live packets off the network or reading previously recorded packet capture files.
+It can be used to perform passive network enumeration and assist in IPv4 to IPv6 migrations by displaying the number of network devices detected that have only IPv4, have only IPv6 or are dual-stacked IPv4 and IPv6.

 Supported Platforms
 -------------------